aktos-io/aktos-dcs-cs/README.md

 6. Do your blocker works in `public override action(){ ... }` method
 7. Send any message to others via `send(object)` method
 8. Receive others' messages via `public override receive(message){ ... }` method
+9. Receive others' messages via `public handle_SUBJECT(message){...}` methods if you know the subject.
+10. DO_NOT perform blocker operations in receiver methods.
-9. Initialize your objects from these `Actor` based classes
+11. Initialize your objects from these `Actor` based classes
-10. Add `Actor.wait_all()` at the end of program
+12. Add `Actor.wait_all()` at the end of program
-11. See your objects are messaging to each other.
+13. See your objects are messaging to each other.